FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com/dogcat.md

 These notes are from a challenge I did @[tryhackme](https://tryhackme.com) called [dogcat](https://tryhackme.com/room/dogcat).

-Connect to tryhackme via openvpn e.g.: ```sudo openvpn 0xfab1.ovpn```

-Please note:

-- Flags are not fully written to avoid copy & paste ;)
-- I used an SSH-Tunnel in case you are wondering why I have "localhost" instead of an IP mentioned.

 ## First look

 We know there is a website hosting dog and cat pictures.
 Let's have a look...